Description

 For the chicken -

-- 1 tablespoon ginger, grated (or use ginger paste or 1/2 teaspoon ground ginger)
+- 1 tablespoon grated fresh ginger (or use 1 teaspoon ginger paste or 1/2 teaspoon ground ginger)

 - 2 tablespoons white miso paste